API to Providers

 Important Note: This interaction is still not offered via API.

-4. Submitting reports – Secondary interaction (linked to Claim) for Providers to submit reports as requested by ACC.
+4. Change of Diagnosis – Secondary interaction (linked to Claim) for Providers to submit an update in diagnosis thinking.

 5. Invoicing – Mechanism to receive invoices from Providers for ACC funded diagnosis & / or treatment (linked to Claim).